-- Adjudicators shall not give ensemble (group) all-star or honorable mention all-star cast awards to an entire cast or cast members listed and identified as individuals in the acting edition cast listing of an approved play.
-An "ensemble" award is reserved for groups of players that cannot be identified as individuals.
-Remind them that an individual all-star cast or honorable mention all-star cast award assigned by a adjudicator to a chorus or other company group of players that cannot be individually identified counts as one individual award and is given only one symbolic award that shall be retained by the school in the name of the group. - The Best Performers shall be individuals, not groups.
+- An "ensemble" award is reserved for groups of players that cannot be identified as individuals.
+Remind adjudicators that an ensemble award assigned by them to a chorus or other company group of players that cannot be individually identified counts as one individual award and thus, is given only one symbolic award that shall be retained by the school in the name of the group.
+The Best Performers shall be individuals, not groups.
+The two Best Performers shall not be given to a group even though they may be playing similar or ensemble roles or a chorus. - The Best Performers shall be individuals, not groups.
 The two Best Performers shall not be given to a group even though they may be playing similar or ensemble roles or a chorus. - The adjudicator shall not be required to select an all-star or honorable mention all-star cast with a fixed number of men and women, but is encouraged to choose only those who have given superior performances at that contest. - Under no circumstances shall any adjudicator be asked to select awards described by such terms as "Best Supporting," "Best Character," or any others equally impossible to define or select fairly. - A student playing a role identified as being of the opposite sex may do so without violation of any rule. - As soon as the decision is reached, make sure the "Awards Judge" has not violated the awards rule and the ballot(s) are accurate.
 Now is the time to notify the adjudicator(s) of any unusual circumstances that might unknowingly create awkward situations during critiques. - 5.
 For Panels: Draw for critique assignments: - a.)
 Write the names of the three or two advancing schools on slips of paper and have each adjudicator draw one name.
 In the case of Region, the Acting Judge shall be assigned the alternate. - b.)
 Write the names of the non-advancing schools on slips of paper and have each adjudicator take turns drawing the remaining names. - 7.
-Review the critique order determined at the Directors Meeting. - 8.
+Review the critique order determined at the Directors Meeting for all levels of contest. - 8.
 After decisions are rendered and following the draw for critiques, adjudicators have permission to confer regarding verbal critiques.